searchspring/snap/docs/SNAP_OVERVIEW.md

 # Overview

 Snap is built using the Model View Controller (MVC) pattern internally.
 When constructing an instance of the `Snap` class, the configuration object that is provided contains all the controllers that the project will use and where they will be rendered on the page.
-Each controller can be configured with various settings and custom functionallity can be implemented via middleware to tie into the search lifecycle.
+Each controller can be configured with various settings and custom functionality can be implemented via middleware to tie into the search lifecycle.

 Each controller contains a `controller.search()` method that is used to trigger a search to Searchspring API with parameters derived from the `controller.urlManager` state.
 A urlManager contains the state of the url (query and hash paramters), or in the case of Autocomplete, Recommendations, and Finder, is detached from the url and contains it's own state.